 - Malawi – Tanzania

-Maybe it was time for a mini drama?
+Maybe it was time for a mini border drama?

 There wasn’t much time to explore Nairobi since we were departing early the next morning for the Maasai Mara.
 Our guide cautioned us about night excursions.
 Nairobi is dangerous – especially for tourists and pedestrians.
 After terrorist attacks at Jomo Kenyatta International Airport and Kenyan shopping malls people were on alert.

-A quiet dinner and retiring early in a comfortable bed were satisfying to me – no need for more adventure.
-Not bothered by terrorist reports, I planned to visit Nairobi on the way back to South Africa after the safari was over.
+A quiet dinner and retiring early in a comfortable bed were satisfying to me – no need for more excitement or adventure.
+Not bothered by terrorist reports, I planned to visit Nairobi on the way back to South Africa, after the safari was over.
 There would be more time to explore the city then without being rushed.

 Nairobi is one of Africa’s most politically and financially important cities.
 The word “Nairobi” comes from the Maasai phrase “Enkare Nyorobi” meaning “the place of cool waters”.
 At one time under the British East Africa protectorate, Nairobi’s land was a swamp inhabited by the Maasai.
 Later the British built a railroad connecting East African cities, opening the area to trade, and encouraging settlements.